jeertmans/jeertmans.github.io/_pages/about.md

 On this blog, you will find posts on topcis related to my research, but also on side projects or things that I think are work talking about.

-If you have any question, do not hesistate to reach me!
+If you have any question, do not hesitate to reach me!